What is New Math? Is it Really That Bad?

 - 3 min read

 “New math” is a topic we get asked about often.
 What is it?
 Do we like it?
-Do we think it’s better?
+Is it better?
 Why are we doing it?

 I know that 20 and 10 give me 30, and 3 and 9 give me 12, so if I add 30 and 12, I have 42.